microsoft/vscode-docs/docs/languages/css.md

 > **Tip:** Click on an extension tile above to read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## IntelliSense

-We have support for selectors, properties and values.
+VS Code has support for selectors, properties and values.
 Use `kb(editor.action.triggerSuggest)` to get a list of context specific options.

 ![IntelliSense in CSS](images/css/intellisense.png)

 Proposals contain extensive documentation, including a list of browsers that support the property.
 To see the full description text of the selected entry, use `kb(toggleSuggestionDetails)`.

 ## Syntax coloring & color preview

-As you type, we provide syntax highlighting as well as in context preview of colors.
+As you type, there is syntax highlighting as well as in context preview of colors.

 ![Syntax and color](images/css/color.png)